');

 About Brighton, NY

-Brighton is a mid-sized city in New York with a population of 36,633 residents.
-The median household income is $83,723 per year, which is above the national average.
-The median age in Brighton is 39.1 years.
+Brighton is a mid-sized city located in New York with a population of 36,633 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,723 per year, which is 11% above the national median of $75,149.
+The median age of 39.1 years is close to the US median age of 38.9 years.

 How Brighton Ranks in New York